icclab/ceph-objectstore-broker-boshrelease/README.md

 Once you have your `vars-file.yml` setup you are ready to deploy, however, you might want to change the broker plans and service settings, which you can change in the
 `ceph-objectstorage-broker.yml` file.
 Please note that the `displayName` and `quotaMB` fields in the metadata of each plan are **required**.

-You are also recommended to ensure the source code of the broker is updated to the latest version, which you can do by running `git submodule update --remote`.
+Now to get the source code run `git submodule update --init --recursive`, then `bosh cr` and `bosh ur` to create and upload the release.
 Once you are ready to deploy you can do so by `./deploy.sh my-deployment-name`.
 Remember that the supplied deployment name must match the name in the manifest.